a-barletta/a-barletta.github.io/_posts/2023-06-18-We-Need-to-Talk-about-Taylor-Swift.md

 You're on your own, kid
 You always have been

-What a beautiful ending to this song of reflections of past memories and mistakes.
+What a beautiful ending to this song of reflections, past memories, and mistakes.
 Through it all, Taylor Swift remained a name you cannot spit on because she is never going away.
 She make music until she’s dead and there is absolutely nothing you can do about it.
 She does not need you to like her, but if you do, she’ll be happy to have you singing along with her in the car, dancing in your house, or even one of her concerts.

 <p align="center">
       <img src="https://raw.githubusercontent.com/a-barletta/a-barletta.github.io/main/images/Taylor.jpg"